Updated Jan 29, 2026

 The most important button found on the Editing Dashboard rests at the very top.
 It's a large "+" inside a colorful circle.
 By pressing this, you'll find functions to add new screens and other components, such as:

-• Marketplace components, add-ons, and plugins made by Adalo and the Adalo developer community provide your app with fantastic functionality.
-These components include an image carousel for easy product viewing, a star rating tool, a map function, and more.
+• Marketplace components, add-ons, and plugins made by Adalo and the developer community that provide fantastic functionality—including an image carousel for easy product viewing, a star rating tool, a map function, and more

-Customizing a component’s color is as easy as clicking on it from your building canvas and changing the color scheme using the editing box that will appear as soon as you select a screen’s component.
+Customizing a component's color is as easy as clicking on it from your building canvas and changing the color scheme using the editing box that appears when you select a component.

-To delete screens, go to the “Screens” button, scroll down to the screen you want to throw out, select the 3 vertical dots button near the title, then click “Delete Screen.”
+To delete screens, go to the "Screens" button, scroll down to the screen you want to remove, select the 3 vertical dots button near the title, then click "Delete Screen."

 Step 3: Getting To Know Your Database

-As we mentioned, Adalo has a pre-packaged database that you can customize to your tastes.
-First, access your database by clicking the “Database” button on your editing dashboard — it’s a spreadsheet icon.
+Adalo has a pre-packaged database that you can customize to your tastes.
+First, access your database by clicking the "Database" button on your editing dashboard—it's a spreadsheet icon.

 Here are the 3 parts of an Adalo database and how to customize them:

-1. Collections: These are groups of data, and they’re structured as spreadsheets.
-Change any collection directly from the “Screens” button and push “Add to Database.”
+1. Collections: These are groups of data, structured as spreadsheets.
+Change any collection directly from the "Screens" button and push "Add to Database."
 You'll be able to create a new collection and customize your data.
+For a food delivery app, you might have collections for Users, Menu Items, Orders, and Drivers.

 How To Connect an External Database

-Listen up for folks with a Xano, Google Sheets, or Airtable database: Integrate your pre-made database by scrolling down to the “Add External Datasource” option within the “Database” function.
-Follow the directions, and you should be golden.
+For folks with a Xano, Google Sheets, or Airtable database: Integrate your pre-made database by scrolling down to the "Add External Datasource" option within the "Database" function.
+Follow the directions, and you should be connected.

 Step 4: How To Preview Your Food Delivery App